espoge/gomorraipsum/README.md

 Choose paragraph number, select a title and generate your gomorraipsum.

 ## Coding
- Value extract random to an array, the business logic developed in Vanilla JavaScipt.
+ Value extract random to an array, the business logic developed in Vanilla JavaScript.

  ## Customization